motheesh/DataScience/WebScrapping/FlipkartWebScrapper/readme.md

 ## How to start
   python app.py

-## Included modules support
+## Included modules
-  Flask
+  - Flask
-  BeautifulSoup
+  - BeautifulSoup

 Once we start app.py, app will be up and running.
 Hit the local host url http://127.0.0.1:5000/ to access the below page